Chwiggy/thesis_bachelor/src/thesis.typ

       - also used in @verduzco_torres_public_2024 for metrics spanning the UK, but identified gap in temporal variability of transport choices
     - automatic clustering using u-map, pca and k-means == Processing
-  == Results
+    === Travel Matrices
+      - enough for basic reach analyses, isochrone itself not important
+      - calculated with r5py @r5py as used in @tenkanen_longitudinal_2020, based on the conveyal engine @conway_evidencetransit @Conway_uncertainty_2018
+    === clustering
+      - Dimensionality reduction PCA or UMAP @mcinnes_umap_2018 based on the maths from @mcinnes_umap_2020
+      - Clustering K-Means or HDBSCAN @mcinnes_hdbscan_2016 based on an algorithm proposed by @campello_density-based_2013 == Results
 #pagebreak()